-At SJD Barcelona Children's Hospital, we prevent, detect early and treat late complications of paediatric cancer that may compromise our patients' development from a medical, psychosocial and neuropsychological point of view.
+At the SJD Barcelona Children's Hospital, we help prevent, provide early detection of and treat late complications of pediatric cancer that could compromise our patients' development from a medical, psychosocial and neuropsychological point of view.

-Improvements in paediatric cancer treatments in recent decades have made it possible for more than 80% of children and adolescents with cancer to overcome the disease.
-This great advance has given rise to a new reality: a growing population of people who have overcome cancer and who need specific care throughout their lives.
+Improvements in pediatric cancer treatments in recent decades have made it possible for more than 80% of children and adolescents with cancer to overcome the disease.
+This huge step forward has led to a novel situation: a growing population of people who have overcome cancer and who need specific, lifelong care.

 SEGUIM patients

-Even though they have overcome cancer, many children and adolescents may develop late effects related to the disease and the treatments they received, which can affect different areas of health: growth and development, the cardiovascular system, hormonal and metabolic balance, neurocognitive function, emotional health, and social and academic life.
+Even though they have overcome cancer, it is possible that many children and adolescents develop late effects related to the disease and the treatments they received, which can affect different areas of health: growth and development, the cardiovascular system, hormonal and metabolic balance, neurocognitive function, emotional health, and social and academic life.

-The unit is aimed at patients who have overcome cancer in paediatric age.
-These children and adolescents join the unit approximately one year after completing cancer treatment.
+The unit is aimed at patients who have overcome pediatric cancer.
+These children and adolescents join the unit approximately one year after completing their cancer treatment.

-Follow-up is tailored to each patient's diagnosis, treatment received and risk of sequelae, with representation of leukaemias and lymphomas, solid tumours, central nervous system tumours and other diagnoses.
-The SJD programme is based on international guidelines and incorporates health education as a key tool.
+Follow-up is tailored to each patient's diagnosis—such as leukemia and lymphoma, solid tumors, central nervous system tumors and other diagnoses— the treatment they received and their risk of sequelae.
+This SJD programme is based on international guidelines and incorporates health education as a key tool.

-We support paediatric patients who have overcome cancer beyond oncological treatment with personalised and tailored long-term follow-up.
+We support pediatric patients who have overcome cancer through more than just oncological treatment, with personalised and tailored long-term follow-up.

-We offer comprehensive care with medical, psychosocial and educational teams from different units working in coordination to address all possible consequences.
+We offer comprehensive care with medical, psychosocial and educational teams from different units working in coordination to address all possible repercussions of treatment and the disease.

 We promote health education and clear, accessible resources so that patients and their families have the information they need to prevent avoidable complications or detect them early.